Updated | Iranian soldiers confirmed dead after Israel launches 'precise and targeted strikes' inside Iran

 The strikes are believed to be retaliation for Iranian ballistic missile attacks earlier this month

-Israeli military aircraft have carried out what it says are "precise and targeted strikes" on a number of targets in Iran during the night, as the war in the Middle East continues to escalate.
+Earlier on Saturday, Israeli military aircraft carried out what Israel described as "precise and targeted strikes" on a number of targets in Iran during the night, prompting warnings against further escalation of the latest war in the Middle East.

-International media reported that military bases west and south west of Tehran had been targeted, with Iranian state media stating that no significant damage was inflicted.
+International media reported that military bases west and south west of Tehran had been targeted by the IDF, with Iranian state media stating that no significant damage was inflicted.

 In a statement this morning, the Israeli military confirmed that it had carried out air strikes on Iran which had hit manufacturing facilities used to produce the missiles that Iran had fired at Israel in recent months .